 Vape Begone: San Francisco says goodbye to e-juice

-From April next year eliquid will be illegal to sell within the City of San Francisco.
+From April next year vape juice will be illegal to sell within the City of San Francisco.
 The Flavored Tobacco Sales Restriction Ordinance bans flavors in all tobacco products without exemption.

-Since the FDA’s deeming rule of last year legally confers “tobacco” status on vape, and since all eliquid is flavored, it will not be permissible to sell any vape juice when the rule comes into effect.
+Since the FDA’s deeming rule of last year legally confers “tobacco” status on vape, and since all vape juice is flavored, it will not be permissible to sell any vape juice when the rule comes into effect.

 — Malia Cohen (@MaliaCohen) June 21, 2017